fumiyau/Riron-to-Hoho-EAM/README.md

 Link to the article is here: https://www.jstage.jst.go.jp/article/ojjams/33/1/33_15/_pdf/-char/ja

 This study used Social Stratification and Mobility study 2015 (SSM2015, verstion 050).
-Detailed information for this data is available here.
+Detailed information for this data is available at the website below.

 http://www.l.u-tokyo.ac.jp/2015SSM-PJ/